-When you look at the exterior of a building or step into the interior of one, what grabs your attention?
-Usually, some interesting detail or design element makes you pay attention or take notice.
-When visitors come to your business, you want them to notice what you have to offer and feel compelled to work with your company.
+What grabs your attention, when you look at the exterior of a building or step into the interior of one?
+Interesting detail or design element makes you pay attention or take notice.
+When visitors come to your business or location, you want them to notice what you have to offer and feel compelled to work with your company.

 One way to grab people’s attention is to install a wall mural, either on the interior of the building or the exterior.
-A wall mural can do more than make potential customers and clients notice you.
-They can also make your team feel happier about being at work and increase their workplace engagement.
+A wall mural can do so much more than make potential customers and clients notice you.
+They can also make your employees feel happier about being at work and increase their workplace engagement.
 If your company’s building has unique architectural details, you can use those design elements as inspiration when creating your wall graphics.
 If you need some help coming up with ideas for Wall Murals, we’re more than happy to help!

 Take a look at the benefits of using wall graphics for architecture and see how you can design a wall mural that works for your business and with your building.